Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

       * Once complete, a unique sharable link was generated so that is could be shared with a partner or housemate.

       The Atlas A4S builder unlike the the Algot planner did not take into account wall dimensions, or positioning on the wall.
 Instead it displayed system dimensions, and let the user decide what would fit.
-I could see this would be advantageous not just because it removes an unnecessary decision, but it would make the interface much simpler.
+This gave the user all the information they needed to make sure it fit, without demanding they had their wall dimensions to hand.

       Other competitor tools provided examples of pitfalls to avoid.
 The Kriptonite configurator was incredibly frustrating to use although aesthetically it was very pretty.
 Moving components on bays required users to click arrows repeatedly.
 Drag and drop functionality is far superior.